-- 1.Layout all of the staking hardware around the tent: - a.
-3 box ratchets, 4 stake plates (sets of 2 placed 90° apart), and 7 stakes go to each corner location. - b.
-2 box ratchets, 2 stake plates, and 4 stakes to each lace line location. - c.
-1 box ratchet, 1 stake plate, and 2 stakes to the side pole in the center of each end. - d.
-1 box ratchet and 1 stake goes to the remaining grommet locations. - 2.
+- 1. Layout all of the staking hardware around the tent: - a.
+3 box ratchets, 5 stake plates (2 sets of 2 placed 90° apart, one at 45°), and 8 stakes go to each corner location. - b.
+2 box ratchets, 2 stake plates, and 4 stakes to each lace line location - c.
+1 box ratchet, 1 stake plate, and 2 stakes go to the remaining grommet locations. - 2.
 Place the stakes approximately 5' from the grommet locations.
 Arrange the box ratchet so that the ratchet is facing the tent.
 Align one end of the stake plate on top of the hole in the box ratchet; drive a stake through both holes.
 Drive all of the stakes into the ground vertically until the bottom head is flush with the stake plate or box ratchet.